Kaggle/kaggle-api/documentation/model_instance_variations.md

-ABOUTME: This file documents the Kaggle CLI commands for model instance versions.
-ABOUTME: It covers creating, downloading, listing files for, and deleting model instance versions.

 # Model Instance Versions Commands

 Commands for managing versions of a specific Kaggle Model Instance.
 Each version represents a snapshot of the model instance files at a point in time.